-- 3.7.
-Local knowledge about the experience of living or working in Newham (from residents, businesses, community groups) is vital to create planning policy documents that respond robustly to local needs.
-As such, and in line with Council priorities to put people at the heart of everything we do, all engagement and consultation activity seeks the views of local people, including residents, local organisations, businesses, developers and landowners.
+- 3.7 Local knowledge about the experience of living or working in Newham (from residents, businesses and community groups) is vital to create planning policy documents that respond robustly to local needs.
+In line with Council priorities to put people at the heart of everything we do, all engagement and consultation activity seeks the views of local people.
+This includes residents, residents' associations, local organisations, businesses, developers and landowners.
 We are also required to seek the input of other stakeholders, such as other public bodies (such as Transport for London, Historic England, Natural England and the Environment Agency) and neighbouring boroughs.
-The list of statutory, general and Duty to Cooperate bodies for planmaking is set out in Appendix 3. - 3.8.
-The Council also recognises that there are particular groups that it has been less successful in reaching when engaging and consulting with stakeholders on planning issues and that there are groups that are digitally excluded.
-Particular effort will therefore be made to reach these groups when selecting consultation and engagement methods and to mitigate any potential equalities and accessibility issues where they arise.
+The list of statutory, general and Duty to Cooperate bodies for plan-making is set out in Appendix 3. - 3.8 The Council also recognises that there are particular groups that it has been less successful in reaching when engaging and consulting with stakeholders on planning issues.
+There are also groups who are digitally excluded.
+Particular effort will be made to reach these groups when selecting consultation and engagement methods and to mitigate any potential equalities and accessibility issues where they arise.